lokesh/bitsweeper/README.md

 - [ ] Add loader
 ---
 - [ ] Reduce sound file size.
 Convert to mp3?
-- [ ] Turn eslint on save back on by updating vue.config.js?

 ## Bugs
-- [ ] Switching tabs on mobile and returning to game disables further sound playing.
+- [x] Switching tabs on mobile and returning to game disables further sound playing.
 Or putting phone on sleep.
 Do I need to re-import sound files?